Story & World Info

 • 2004 - Emilio dies

-• 2005 - Sin comes to the Agency
+• 2005 - Sin appears at the Agency

-• 2008 - War ends; Janus officially forms
+• 2008 - War ends, Janus officially forms

 • 2009 - Janus makes their first statement at the National Mall (the media presents them as a terrorist organization)